Chat with us on the course Piazza site if you have any questions!

 Python is used in the in-class activities, homework and projects.

 For the attendance portion of the class (SCPD students are exempt from this), we will write a code on the board during class.
 From your primary stanford email, send a note to email@example.com with the code in the Subject Line of the email.
 Do not write anything other than the code in the subject line and make sure that the body of the email is empty.
+You are responsible for attending 8 classes + 2 guest lectures.

 The reading material listed below is optional, but it refers to Database Systems: The Complete Book by Garcia-Molina, Ullman, and Widom.
 The lecture plan below may change.